 Image Guided Radiation Therapy (IGRT)

 A procedure that uses a computer to create a picture of a tumor to help guide the radiation beam during radiation therapy.
-The pictures are made using CT, ultrasound, X-ray, or other imaging techniques.
+The pictures are taken immediately before each daily radiation treatment using CT, ultrasound, X-ray, or other imaging techniques to improve targeting accuracy.
 Image-guided radiation therapy makes radiation therapy more accurate and causes less damage to healthy tissue.
-Also called IGRT.

 High Dose Rate Brachytherapy (HDR)